Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

     2. Source/Destination: Source of connections or Destination of connections
     3. Protocol and port:  where any rule can be restricted to apply to specific protocols only or specific combinations of protocols and ports only.
     4. Action: allow or deny packets
     5. Priority: which governs the order in which rules are evaluated.
+The higher number, the higher the priority.
-    6. Rule assignament: By default, all rules are assigned to all instances, but you can assign certain rules to certain instances only.
+    6. Rule assignament: By default, all rules are assigned to all instances, but you can assign certain rules to certain instances only by using target tags.

 - Alias IP ranges: Alias IP Ranges let you assign a range of internal IP addresses as an alias to a virtual machine's network interface.
 This is useful if you have multiple services running on a VM, and you want to assign a different IP address to each service without having to define a separate network interface.
 You just draw the alias IP range from the local subnet's primary or secondary CIDR ranges.
 - VM instances from a networking perspective

 ## Features

-A single VPN can securely connect your on-premises network to your Google Cloud network through a VPN gateway VMs within the same network can communicate using their internal IP addresses, this means that a single firewall rule can be applied to both VMs.
+- A single VPN can securely connect your on-premises network to your Google Cloud network through a VPN gateway
+- VMs within the same network can communicate using their internal IP addresses, this means that a single firewall rule can be applied to both VMs.
 In different network must to comunicate with their external IP addresses.
-The subnet is simply an IP address range, and you can use IP addresses within that range.
+- The subnet is simply an IP address range, and you can use IP addresses within that range.
 Every subnet has four reserved IP addresses in its primary IP range
-Each IP range for all subnets in a VPC network must be a unique valid CIDR block.
+- Each IP range for all subnets in a VPC network must be a unique valid CIDR block.
-The hostname is the same as the instance name.
+- The hostname is the same as the instance name.
-FQDN (fully qualified domain name) is: [hostname][zone].c.[projectId].internal
+- FQDN (fully qualified domain name) is: [hostname][zone].c.[projectId].internal
+- When you create an automatic subnet this comes with predeterminaded CIDR range.
+These IP address ranges wich you can expand later but not define it in auto subnet.

 ## Pricing